pjIowa/Babel/README.md

 Audio files of all french phrases from Mac say tool

-Use LSTM to predict number of words

 Create lookup for output sequence

+Either:

+predict number of words then

-Use LSTM to predict output sequence in English
+predict output sequence in English

+Or:

+predict sequences of different lengths then

+output sequence with highest probability

 Train algorithm